PrestaShop/prestashop-specs/ps_facetedsearch.md

 By default it should be on No

-These 3 options should also be displayed when the availability filter is disabled:
+These 3 options should also be displayed when the availability filter is **disabled**:

 - Display in stock products: Yes / No